- Email: Seth.Weinstein@lewisbrisbois.com

 Served as lead counsel for numerous cases concerning large water main breaks in New York City:

-- Mr. Weinstein has served on numerous plaintiffs’ committees in prosecuting large property damage actions, subrogation and otherwise, arising from water main breaks in New York City.
-He has been involved in such losses for over 20 years.
+Mr. Weinstein served on numerous plaintiffs’ committees in prosecuting large property damage actions and otherwise, arising from water main breaks in New York City.
 He served as the Chairman of a Plaintiff’s Committee that recovered over $15 Million as a result of a water main break in 1998.
 Mr. Weinstein’s efforts lead to the settlement of all of the cases.

 - Conducting Effective Examinations Under Oath, November 17, 2015